top of page

 4. Financing a Second Home Has a Different Rulebook

-Second-home loans are not primary residence loans.
-Lenders typically look at:
+Second-home loans are not the same as primary residence loans.
+Lenders typically look for:

 • Higher down payments